Backed by SSL, our online bonding process is secure. We are committed to your privacy.

-Rhode Island car dealer bonds ensure that principals (auto dealers) comply with the provisions of Chapter 1499 Public Laws of 1956.
+The state of Rhode Island requires auto dealers who sell four or more cars in a year to be licensed.
+Obtaining an auto dealer bond is one step to becoming a licensed dealer.
+Rhode Island auto dealer bonds ensure that auto/car dealers (principals) comply with the provisions of Chapter 1499 Public Laws of 1956.
 Prohibited acts under this bond include:

 - failing to have an established place of business for sales